My wife and I have been arguing a lot lately. It's been a really stressful time for me and I've been losing my cool quickly and frequently.

 From the Perfect Apology Team

 It sounds like you two are just really busy and need a break.
-If money is too tight to hire extra help how about this idea since you're in the US.
+If money is too tight to hire extra help how about a HelloFresh service, since you're in the US.

-We know a couple who uses their service (not as a sorry gift idea but just to make life easier) and they just love how fresh the ingredients are, how tasty the dishes are and how easy the whole thing is!
-The way it works is HelloFresh has a ton of great recipes, you simply choose which ones you like, they send an easy to follow recipe and pre-measured ingredients to your house and you end up with a healthy, delicious meal in 30 minutes.
+We know a couple who use their service just to make life easier.
+They love how fresh the ingredients are, how tasty the dishes are and it helps to lighten their load a couple of days a week.
+The way it works is you choose from a ton of great recipes, they send an easy to follow recipe and pre-measured ingredients to your house and you end up with a healthy, delicious meal in 30 minutes.

 Click on the HelloFresh logo to check them out →

-It will save you both a ton of time having to grocery shop and trying to figure out what to make for dinner.
-We think it's the perfect gift idea for saying sorry about the whole situation because it shows you care, helps you both out at the same time and you can feed your family a healthy and nutritious meal in no time without having to think about it.
+It will save you both a ton of time grocery shopping and trying to figure out what to make for dinner.
+We think it's a great gift idea for saying sorry about the whole situation because it shows you care, helps you both out at the same time and you can feed your family a healthy and nutritious meal in no time without having to think about it.

 The best part is that you'll be using the same money you already spend on groceries and shopping, and save on gas too, so it really won't cost anything in the end.